d1g1tus/DownPic/README.md

 __4. Start__ -> This button will make a pop-up information window to appear, just for the user to know that DownPic is currently listening to our mouse activity.
 The main usage of this feature has to follow this secuence:

- - RIGH CLICK -> Press right mouse button on any picture you would like to download.
+ - *RIGH CLICK* -> Press right mouse button on any picture you would like to download.
 It should work with almost any image, but if any issue arises I extremely recommend searchinf for the original source of the picture and then right clicking it.

- - LEFT CLICK -> Since you have to press firstly right click over an image, a context menu will have appeared.
-Now you have to press left mouse button over "
+ - *LEFT CLICK* -> Since you have to press firstly right click over an image, a context menu will have appeared.
+Now you have to press left mouse button over "Copy Image URL".
+This will freeze DownPic for 0.4 seconds and append that link to the current Log.txt file.

- - Date -> This will be the final download folder, and where all the pictures will actually be downloaded.
+Take into account that if you press right button randomly this secuence will be triggered anyway.
+If no url has been selected the program will ignore the input.
+If the latest used url is still on the clipboard DownPic will notify you that the link copied is already in list and will not be appended.